Jason Cropper

 Jason Rosanoff Cropper (born June 27, 1971) is an American musician.
-He was a founding member and the guitarist of the American alternative rock band Weezer.
-He left the band before the release of their debut album Weezer.
+He was a founding member and guitarist of the American alternative rock band Weezer, prior to his firing before the release of their self-titled debut album.

 Biography

 Weezer

-Cropper was the original guitarist for Weezer, and as such was present at the band's first official band practice on February 14, 1992.
+Cropper was the original rhythm guitarist for Weezer, and as such was present at the band's first official band practice on February 14, 1992.
 He recorded on the band's first three official demo tapes prior to their signing to Geffen Records.

 During the recording of their debut album, Weezer (aka The Blue Album) in 1993, Cropper learned that Amy Wellner, his girlfriend in Los Angeles, was pregnant.
 The ramifications of this news started affecting Cropper's personality and disrupting the band's working environment.
-When Wellner showed up unannounced in New York with no place to stay, Cuomo considered it the final straw and informed Cropper that he had to leave the band.
+When Wellner showed up unannounced in New York with no place to stay, Rivers Cuomo considered it the final straw and informed Cropper that he had to leave the band.
 Weezer collaborator Karl Koch said: "He wasn't handling it well ... he always said he was fine, and then 20 minutes later he'd be up on the roof of Electric Lady screaming or something."
 According to Cropper, lead singer Rivers Cuomo told him he could not allow him to jeopardize the band's work and asked him to leave.
 He was replaced by guitarist Brian Bell.

 In 2014, Cropper said Cuomo had made the right decision, later remarking that he felt "weird to be this generation's Syd Barrett or Pete Best.
 But it's pretty cool too."
 In 2019, he said he believed Cuomo fired him mainly because of his relationship with his girlfriend, who visited the band while they recorded in New York, defying Cuomo's "no-girlfriends-while-we’re-recording" rule.
 Bassist Matt Sharp said the decision was not triggered by a single event, but instead a series of "tiny infractions" that threatened the band's chemistry.
 Cuomo felt that if they were going to change the band, they had to do it before they released their first album and shot the album cover.
 Cropper received a credit on "My Name Is Jonas" for writing the intro.

 The song "Jamie", featured on the 1994 DGC Rarities, Vol. 1 compilation, was recorded in 1993 and features Cropper on guitar and backing vocals.
 Prior to the expanded deluxe edition of The Blue Album in 2004, this was the only Weezer track released to feature Cropper on guitar and backing vocals.

 Despite being fired from the band, Cropper has remained friends with the other members of Weezer and attended Rivers Cuomo's wedding in 2006.